-The Delos Network is an AHRC-funded collaborative project that brings together an international network of scholars, architects and planners to re-interrogate the history and legacy of the Delos symposia (1963-75), which were organized by the Greek architect-planner Constantinos Doxiadis in collaboration with the British planner Jacqueline Tyrwhitt.
+The Delos Network is an AHRC-funded collaborative project that brings together an international network of scholars, architects and planners to re-interrogate the history and legacy of the Delos symposia (1963-75), which were organized by the Greek architect-planner Constantinos Doxiadis in collaboration with the British planner Jaqueline Tyrwhitt.

 Urban design solutions were sought in the classical past, for example ancient Greek cities as prototypes for future cities, as well as in new construction, communication and machine technologies.
 They attracted the foremost intellectuals, scientists and practitioners of the day, laying the foundations for the United Nations ‘Habitat’ agenda.